TejashriAT/5-in-a-Row/README.md

  - The client displays when the game is over, and the name of the winner.

 ## Assumptions & Limitations
+~ There is option two choose from only 2 colors either Red or Blue ~ Board of size dimension 6x9 (Rows x Columns)

 ## Author
 - Tejashri Gunde - Developer/Reviewer